pe7er/open-source-cookies/open-source-cookies-recipe.md

 - 250 grams of butter
 - 180 grams flour
 - 150 grams whole wheat flour
-- 2 teaspoons of baking powder
+- 1 teaspoon of baking powder
 - A pinch of salt

 ## Preparation